A Novel of New Amsterdam

 An Ongoing Gallery of Beauty, Joy & Renewal in a Crazy Year

-Despite this year’s trials, I have found inspirational rewards in my rambling around – through Red Rock Arizona in February, Brooklyn through the spring, & continuing mid-July to September with my annual sojourn to the mountains, this year to the Wind River, Tetons, & Absarokas of Wyoming.
+Despite last year’s trials, I found inspirational rewards in my rambling around – through Red Rock Arizona in February, Brooklyn through the spring, & continuing mid-July to September with my annual sojourn to the mountains, last year to the Wind River, Tetons, & Absarokas of Wyoming.
 Share the beauty of 2020 with me.